This article originally appeared on Chief Marketer.

-In some cases, empathy has been lost as brands experiment more and more with AI, agrees Courtney Canale, associate director, experience.
+In some cases, empathy has been lost as brands experiment more and more with AI, agrees Courtney Canale, Director, Experience.

 “The balance is ensuring brands retain moments of empathy and connection when it matters most,” she says.
 “The smartest experiences are the sum of all user inputs and nothing more.
 Take a Nest Learning Thermostat, I don’t need an empathetic human connection because the Nest is replicating my own preferences over time, and translating my habits into a seamless, useful experience.
 The more I simply go about my life, the better my experience becomes.”

 AI has provided for smoother and more human-like communication interactions, thereby creating stronger relationships between people, machines, and the brands behind them, notes Alex Stark, UX strategist.
 With branding at the crux of how these relationships are built, what is being communicated matters more than ever, and it is crucial that these machines have “heart.”